Ynn/selfstar/intro-ipojo.md

 # Introduction to iPOJO

 The purpose of this page is to provide a quick introduction to the iPOJO component model.
-Specifically, it teaches you:
+Specifically, it reminds you:

 + The limits of OSGi in term of programming.
 + What is an iPOJO component.